rossetti/KSLBook/docs/06-Chapter6.md

 order and the customer are at the 2nd window, the 2nd worker packages the customer's order and gives it to the customer.
-This takes approximately 30 seconds with a standard deviation of 10 seconds, lognormally distributed.
+This takes approximately 30 seconds with a standard deviation of 10 seconds, lognormally distributed (stream 5).
 After the customer receives their order they depart.

 Simulate this system for the period from 10 am to 2 pm.
 Report the total